 Some of our most frequent members had a great experience when they first arrived with a question to ask: "What kind of database should I use for this project?", or "Why should I care about type systems?", or "I hear about this Ruby on Rails thing: how's it better than PHP?"
 These questions, and many more, can be answered for you by many of our attendees, often vigorously.

 If you're shy, one of our fine greeters will be happy to introduce you to like-minded wizards of analytical enginery, or non-like minded, for the more pugnacious of you.
-Just walk up to one of these fine fellows and be greeted, and your first libation is on us!
+Just walk up to one of these fine people and say hello!